The Perils of Patient Leakage

 Clinical Impact of Patient Leakage - Uncoordinated Care

 While these convenient options to care are appealing to patients, there are often unintended clinical consequences that can’t be ignored.
 Uncoordinated, fragmented care can result in unnecessary testing and conflicting treatments.
-Furthermore, without access to a patient’s medical records and history, urgent care centers and on-demand telemedicine providers risk misdiagnosis and dangerous medication interactions.
+Furthermore, without access to a patient’s medical records and history, urgent care centers and on-demand telehealth providers risk misdiagnosis and dangerous medication interactions.

 “If care isn’t coordinated in a way that improves outcomes, patient satisfaction, decreases costs and even provides provider satisfaction, everybody suffers.”